-In times of COVID-19, many insurance carriers are seeking to clarify coverage for biologically related liability risks on commercial insurance policies.
+In the time of COVID-19, many insurance carriers are seeking to clarify coverage for biologically-related liability risks on commercial insurance policies.
 There is a stark increase in carriers implementing or strongly considering applying communicable disease exclusions on general liability policies in response to the pandemic crisis.
 Although some policies already contained some communicable disease-related exclusionary wording, it was more prevalent with excess and surplus carriers (carriers not regulated by the state), but not anymore.

-Form CG2132 (05/09), Communicable Disease Exclusion is an overt removal of general liability coverage for the transmission of communicable disease.
-Originally the exclusion was created by ISO (Insurance Services Organization) in response to diseases such as the avian flu, SARS, and the rotavirus.
-Although the exclusion does not explicitly name any of these viruses, it suggests that COVID-19 would fall under the umbrella of communicable disease.
+Form CG2132 (05/09), communicable disease exclusion is an overt removal of general liability coverage for the transmission of communicable disease.
+Originally the exclusion was created by ISO (Insurance Services Organization) in response to diseases such as the avian flu, SARS, and those caused by rotaviruses.
+Although the exclusion does not explicitly name any viruses, it suggests that COVID-19 would fall under the umbrella of communicable disease.
 The actual exclusion wording is below:

 This exclusion applies even if a claim against any insured alleges negligence or other wrongdoing in the:

 The application of this exclusion impacts coverage for insureds in all industries.
 The potential claims examples where this exclusion would come into play are vast.
 For example, a retail establishment or building owner could be sued by a client/customer who alleges contracting COVID-19 on their premises and that proper sanitation protocols were not followed to prevent it.
 This exclusion removes the insurance company from their obligation to defend the claim (incurring defense expense), investigate the alleged negligence/transmission, and indemnifies that customer (third party) who incurred the alleged bodily injury.